lennartj/nazgul_tools/src/site/markdown/index.md

 3. Import some components from Nazgul Framework: Core for direct use - or use the `nazgul-tools-external-parent` as a parent within your development project as shown in [Nazgul Software Components](nazgul_tools.html).

+... and we are working on a few screencasts, to shorten the startup time even more...